 The vast majority of hip fractures are treated surgically to minimize the duration of pain and to avoid prolonged bed rest Bed Rest Effects A hospital may provide emergency medical care, diagnostic testing, intensive treatment, or surgery, which may or may not require admission.
 Older patients use hospitals more than younger patients... read more , which is required after nonsurgical treatment and which increases the risk of serious complications (eg, deep venous thrombosis, pressure ulcers, deconditioning, pneumonia, death), particularly in older patients.

 Prophylactic anticoagulation may reduce the incidence of venous thrombosis after hip fracture.

-In the emergency department, elderly patients with hip fractures may be in pain while they are waiting for cardiac clearance for hip surgery.
+In the emergency department, older patients with hip fractures may be in pain while they are waiting for cardiac clearance for hip surgery.
 Increasingly, femoral nerve blocks and fascia iliaca compartment blocks are being used to control pain in older patients with isolated hip fractures.
 Pain can be controlled for up to 6 to 8 hours, and patients do not need opioids, which have more systemic adverse effects (eg, respiratory depression).
 Contraindications to regional nerve blocks include bleeding disorders and coagulopathies (1 Treatment reference Hip fractures may occur in the head, neck, or area between or below the trochanters (prominences) of the femur.
 These fractures are most common among older patients, particularly those with... read more ).

 Nondisplaced and impacted femoral neck fractures in older patients and all femoral neck fractures in younger patients are typically treated with ORIF.